 Unsurprisingly, mobile traffic has increased dramatically over the past years.
 It has surpassed desktop usage, with over 54% of all traffic on the web coming from mobile devices.
 That’s versus about 43% from desktop computers.

 In practical terms, those numbers mean that if your website isn’t optimized for mobile devices, you may be missing out on a significant number of users.
 With so much content out there, your potential audience (and customers) aren’t likely to put up with a poor user experience.
 They’re bound to look elsewhere for what they want.

-Responsive design means that no matter how big a screen is, a site will fill the screen and present information in a clear way.
+Responsive design means that no matter how big a screen is, a site will fill it properly and present information in a clear way.
 This can be on a phone, tablet, desktop, or even a smartwatch.

 Bryan Clayton, CEO of GreenPal, spent nine months building his company’s site from scratch.
 “Right out of the gate, there were major problems,” he says.
 “We assumed that the majority of our users would shop for a lawn care service from their desktop or laptop computer.
 But it became very clear, very quickly that more people were accessing the website from their mobile phones and tablets than from a desktop or laptop computer — 4-to-1.”

 The original full-featured desktop experience included all kinds of bells and whistles such as animations.
 “We had all kinds of other features that make a desktop experience delightful,” he recalls.
 “The problem with this approach was that the desktop experience would not translate to a mobile web browser.”

 As a result, the website was bloated and didn’t work well on mobile.
 Users found that they had to pinch and zoom to get through the sign-up process.

 “Before our website was rebuilt for a mobile-first experience, conversion on a mobile browser was less than 4%,” he says.
 “That means that people who attempted to sign up abandoned in the process 96% of the time.”